munnep/PackerAWSUbuntuNginx/README.md

-# Create an AMI image on AWS with Packer
+# Create an AMI on AWS with Packer

-This repository describes the steps to create an AWS AMI image using Packer.
-In this example the AMI image will be an Ubuntu image with nginx installed and enabled.
+This repository describes the steps to create an AWS image using Packer.
+In this example the AMI will be an Ubuntu image with nginx installed and enabled.

 # Prerequisites